iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

     alert( "not a number" / 2 ); // NaN
     ```

-    `NaN` is sticky.
+    `NaN` is "sticky".
 Any further operation on `NaN` would give `NaN`:

     ```js run
     alert( "not a number" / 2 + 5 ); // NaN
     ```

-    So, in a long mathematical expression if we have `NaN` in one place, it propagates to the whole result.
+    So, if there's `NaN` somewhere in a mathematical expression, it propagates to the whole result.

 ```smart header="Mathematical operations are safe"
 Doing maths is safe in JavaScript.
 We can do anything: divide by zero, treat non-numeric strings as numbers, etc.